bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 A solution to these problems came as quite a suprise to me.
 It seems that we can think of channels the similar way as we think of other data structures.
-We can nest channels within eachother to represent structured events the same as we nest lists or maps within eachother to represent structured data.
+We can nest channels within each other to represent structured events the same as we nest lists or maps within each other to represent structured data.

 Consider a channel with the following messages in it.